Karneades/SigmaFilterCheck/README.md

 user agents.
 Below I put together some ideas which could limit the risk of bypasses.

+**Result**: Only a small amount of rules have wildcards on the left side of the filter.
+Furthermore, only a subset are easy-to-bypass and are potentially controlled by an attacker.
+There are currently 285 rules (as of April 2019) in the repo and only 25 of them include wildcards on the left side of the whitelist.
+For the 207 Windows rules there are 21 with such a whitelist and of the sub category for process_creation 16 rules were found having wildcards on the left side of the whitelist value.

-**The question is whether we should reduce false positives through such loosely defined whitelists or whether we should try to reduce the possibility for bypasses.**
+**The question is whether we should reduce false positives or whether we should try to reduce the possibility for bypasses.
+It's up to the reader to decide which is more likely.**

 _Whitelists are not a problem of Sigma itself but an issue for open source security detections.
 As the Cuckoo sandbox developers once said, only provide